Particular/docs.particular.net/platform/servicecontrol.include.md

-ServiceControl is a suite of back-end tools that collect useful information about a running NServiceBus system.
-It collects data on every single message flowing through the system (via an audit queue), errors (via an error queue), as well as additional information regarding sagas, endpoints [heartbeats](/monitoring/heartbeats/) and [custom checks](/monitoring/custom-checks/) (via a control queue).
-The information is then exposed to [ServicePulse](/servicepulse) and [ServiceInsight](/serviceinsight) through an HTTP API and SignalR notifications.
+ServiceControl is a background process that collects useful information about an NServiceBus system.
+It uses an audit queue to collect every message flowing through the system and an error queue to collect failed messages.
+It can also collect saga state changes, endpoint [heartbeats](/monitoring/heartbeats/), and perform [custom checks](/monitoring/custom-checks/) using a control queue.
+This information is exposed to [ServicePulse](/servicepulse) and [ServiceInsight](/serviceinsight) via an HTTP API and SignalR notifications.

 NOTE: The ServiceControl HTTP API may change at any time.
 It is designed for use by ServicePulse and ServiceInsight only.
 Use of this HTTP API for other purposes is not recommended.